 Ah, the holiday season is here again.
 You are likely drowning in a sea of candy, eggnog, turkey, and cakes.
 So, what about your dental health?
 Anything you eat or drink at this time of the year, and it is likely you are eating more than usual, will affect your teeth.
 Sadly for you, sugary and acidic foods and beverages can damage your teeth and lead to dental problems.
 However, don’t worry, as there are some tips you can follow to preserve your dental health and at the same time enjoy the holidays to the fullest:

 - Generally, candy is bad for your teeth but the worst is hard candy.
-If you mis-bite, you might chip or crack a tooth.
-It is best to go without hard candy but if you can resist, let it dissolve rather than biting on it.
+If you miss-bite, you might chip or crack a tooth.
+It is best to go without hard candy but if you can resist, let it dissolve rather than biting it.
 Also, make sure you brush after you eat any candy.

 - Steer clear of soda this holiday season.
 Loaded with sugar, soda can destroy the enamel on your teeth, especially when you drink it right out of the bottle or from a glass.
 You can use a straw to overcome this, but it is better to avoid soda altogether.
 Go for fizzy water if you can’t resist.